My neonate

 generic jungle were the only natural world I was allowed to know.
 Their order

-was ordained to me with hypnopaedic precision, so that there was no doubt in my
+was ordained to me with hypnopaedic precision, so there was no doubt in my

 developing mind that the true chaos of nature was no more than a misunderstood

-complexity which was incumbent upon me to master and organize in accordance
+complexity that was incumbent upon me to master and organize in accordance with

 I may have learned